-Phi Theta Kappa recognizes and encourages academic scholarship and fellowship among two-year college students through academic achievement and community service.
-An invitation to membership is extended by the College to those students who have completed twelve (12) KVCC semester credit hours of associate degree coursework with a Grade Point Average of at least 3.5 and who adhere to the Student Code of Conduct.
-For more information, email ptk@kvcc.me.edu.
+An invitation to membership is extended by the College's Beta Delta Upsilon chapter of PTK to those students who have completed twelve (12) KVCC credit hours of associate degree coursework with a Grade Point Average of at least 3.5 and who adhere to the Student Code of Conduct.
+For more information contact ptk@kvcc.me.edu.